CarGurus (CARG)

 CarGurus Net Debt Position

-With $263.1 million of EBITDA over the last 12 months, we view CarGurus’s 0.1× net-debt-to-EBITDA ratio as safe.
-We also see its $11.38 million of annual interest expenses as appropriate.
+With $78.89 billion of EBITDA over the last 12 months, we view CarGurus’s 0.0× net-debt-to-EBITDA ratio as safe.
+We also see its $10.65 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

 14. Is Now The Time To Buy CarGurus?

-CarGurus isn’t a bad business, but we’re not clamoring to buy it here and now.
+There are some positives when it comes to CarGurus’s fundamentals.
 Although its revenue has declined over the last three years, its growth over the next 12 months is expected to be higher.
-And while CarGurus’s users were flat, its impressive EBITDA margins show it has a highly efficient business model.
+And while CarGurus’s growth in users has been lackluster, its impressive EBITDA margins show it has a highly efficient business model.
+On top of that, its rising cash profitability gives it more optionality.

-Wall Street analysts have a consensus one-year price target of $38.92 on the company (compared to the current share price of $32.12).
+Wall Street analysts have a consensus one-year price target of $40.29 on the company (compared to the current share price of $36), implying they see 11.9% upside in buying CarGurus in the short term.